markusfleck/PARENT_GPU/README.md

   sure that your system supports this.
 The minimum requirements are CUDA 9.0 as well as a graphics card supporting CUDA compute capability 6.1.

-  The code was developed and tested on a GTX 1060, GTX 1070 as well as a RTX 2060 Super, with CUDA 11.0 installed, Linux Mint 19.3 Tricia as the GNU/Linux operating system, libgromacs version 2018.1-1, g++ version 7.5.0. libgromacs versions >= 2019 are not supported, see below for fixing compilation errors concerning "gromacs/fileio/xtcio.h".
+  The code was developed and tested on a RTX 2060 Super and a RTX 4090, with CUDA 12.3 installed, Linux Mint 21.2 Victoria as the GNU/Linux operating system, libgromacs version 2021.4-2, g++ version 11.4.0. libgromacs versions >= 2019 should be working, see below for fixing compilation errors.
 If you run into other issues, please consider sending me a bug report containing the according information as just given.

+  Note that versions of PARENT_GPU prior to 22.
+11. 2023 did not support using more than 16G of VRAM via

+     PARENT_GPU --gpu_ram >16 ....

+  Using more than 16G of VRAM lead to inaccurate results up to catastrophic nonsense (or segfaults).
+  Note the according parameter in run.sh.
+The error manifested itself if more than 1310 degrees of freedom were put on the GPU.
+In other words, using e.g. a RTX 4090 was fine for as long as less than 1311 degrees of freedom were put on the GPU (the number of which are put to stdout).
+  Using more than 16G of VRAM, given enough CPU RAM provided and a large enough system, leads to putting more than 1310 degrees of freedom on the GPU and previously led to inaccurate results.
+  The error is fixed now and great care was taken that future high VRAM scenarios work as expected.

   Sample trajectory and topology files are shipped with this package.
   To check out if your system correctly compiles and runs all of the provided